MicrosoftDX/nether/documentation/api/players/admin-get-player-by-gamertag.md

-# Get Player Extended by Gamertag
+# Get Player by Gamertag

-Get extended information about a player by gamertag.
+Get information about a player by gamertag.

 ## Request

-See Common parameters and headers that are used by all requests related to the Player Management Building Block.
+See Common parameters and headers that are used by all requests related to the Leaderboard Building Block.

 Method  | Request URI
 ------- | -----------
-GET     | `/api/playersextended/{gamerTag}`
+GET     | `/api/admin/players/{gamerTag}`

 ### Request Parameters
 Name        | Required |   Type   | Description